Kim McGuire: Later film and TV appearances

-Later life

 Life after Hollywood

 By the mid-1990s, McGuire had all but given up on her film career.
-In December 1997, she was admitted to the California State Bar and began working as an attorney in Los Angeles, specialising in entertainment and appellate law.
+In December 1997, she was admitted to the California State Bar and began working as an attorney in Los Angeles, specializing in entertainment and appellate law.
 She and her husband, Emmy-winning television producer Gene Piotrowsky, were in New York at the time of the September 11 attacks and consequently found themselves unemployed.
 The couple moved to Biloxi, Mississippi, where, a few years earlier, McGuire's parents (still living in New Orleans) had purchased a seaside vacation house in the exclusive Holy Land district.

 While McGuire thereafter concentrated on her career as an attorney, both she and her husband maintained an interest in the performing arts.
 In September 2002, they became members of a local theatre group, the Mississippi Repertory Theatre Company, McGuire in the capacity of legal counsel, and Piotrowsky as director of marketing and advertising.

+McGuire's performance as Hatchetface in Cry-Baby was introduced to a new generation of fans when the film was released as a director's cut DVD in July 2005.
+She and several cast members (along with Johnny Depp, Amy Locane, Traci Lords, Ricki Lake, Darren E. Burrows and Stephen Mailer) reunited to film a short documentary special feature for the release.
+Waters commented on the reunion: "we found all the people today, including Hatchetface.
+I hadn't seen Hatchetface since we made the movie almost 20 years ago.
+She looked great, she looked like a regular middle-aged woman.
+But she looked very different to how she does in the movie, so it was kind of startling."

-In September 2005, McGuire and Piotrowsky were rendered homeless by Hurricane Katrina; it was reported that "they lost everything except for Gene’s Emmy, which was found broken amidst the rubble that was their home".
+In September 2005, McGuire and Piotrowsky were rendered homeless by Hurricane Katrina; it was reported that "they lost everything except for Gene's Emmy, which was found broken amidst the rubble that was their home".

 On the aftermath of the disaster, Piotrowsky told a reporter: "Though they plan and equip themselves for something like this, it's never enough.
 We ought to know: We lived in L.A. during the 1994 earthquake, we were visiting New York on 9/11, and now we lived through this.
 I told a friend about all of that and he said, 'Do me a favor and tell me where you're moving to next'."
 The couple was temporarily accommodated in a local grade school with 300 other hurricane survivors before transferring to more permanent accommodation in Mobile, Alabama.

-By November 2005, McGuire had become temporarily licensed to practice law in Alabama, and subsequently resumed her career as an attorney, specialising in family law.
+By November 2005, McGuire had become temporarily licensed to practice law in Alabama, and subsequently resumed her career as an attorney, specializing in family law.
 She was admitted to the Alabama State Bar in September 2006, and re-admitted to the California State Bar in April 2010 after a period of professional inactivity in that state.